-a very practical layer" who "will fight the fight in a persuasive and compelling way" - Chambers
+a very practical lawyer" who "will fight the fight in a persuasive and compelling way" - Chambers

 Dan Laytin is a litigation partner in Kirkland’s Chicago office.
 His practice is principally concentrated in the areas of antitrust and other complex litigation.

-Dan has been recognized as a leading antitrust practitioner by Chambers every year from 2006 to 2018; by The Legal 500 U.S. for antitrust in 2007, 2010, 2012–2014, 2016–2018, and for appellate: supreme court in 2017; and by The Best Lawyers in America, U.S. News and World Report, Best Lawyers® from 2013 to 2019.
+Dan has been recognized as a leading antitrust practitioner by Chambers every year from 2006 to 2022; by The Legal 500 U.S. for antitrust in 2007, 2010, 2012–2014, 2016–2021, and for appellate: supreme court in 2017; and by The Best Lawyers in America, U.S. News and World Report, Best Lawyers® from 2013 to 2019.
 In 2018, Dan was named one of The National Law Journal’s “Mergers & Acquisitions and Antitrust Trailblazers.”
 He was also named as one of only five Rising Stars in the area of antitrust by Law360 in 2013 for his significant accomplishments as an attorney under the age of 40.
-In 2019, Benchmark Litigation named Dan a Local Litigation Star for Antitrust.
+From 2019–2021, Benchmark Litigation named Dan a Local Litigation Star for Antitrust.

 Admissions & Qualifications

 - University of Michigan Law SchoolJ.D.magna cum laude1998

 Michigan Law Review

 Thesis: "Innocent Until Proven Rational: Predatory Pricing Claims in Matsushita v.
 Zenith."